kp101/Wellness-Monitor/Adafruit_ESP32_Feather-S2/README.md

 >[!CAUTION]
 > should leave client_id="" to avoid collision on multiple client with same client_id triggering random disconnects. (don't ask me how I know.)
 > when sending JSON to Adafruit IO mqtt, 'value={"xxx":yy}' is needed.
 Otherwise, send only number and text.
+> Use only lithium Ion batteries if you recharge on device.

 ## Installation Instructions: